jannieyu/scheduling_algorithms/README.md

 Notebooks and scripts for constructing precedence-constrained tasks.

-Includes GETF and LS as heuristic solvers and a Gekko solver as an optimal solver.
+Includes GETF as an heuristic solver and a Gekko solver as an optimal solver.